Yolŋu languages

 Yolŋu Matha ([ˈjuːlŋu ˈmat̪a]), meaning the 'Yolŋu tongue', is a linguistic family that includes the languages of the Yolngu (also known as the Yolŋu and Yuulngu languages), the indigenous people of northeast Arnhem Land in northern Australia.
-The ŋ in Yolŋu is pronounced as the ng in singing.

 Varieties

 Yolŋu Matha consists of about six languages, some mutually intelligible, divided into about thirty clan varieties and perhaps twelve different dialects, each with its own Yolŋu name.
 Put together, there are about 4600 speakers of Yolŋu Matha languages.
 Exogamy has often meant that mothers and fathers speak different languages, so that children traditionally grew up at least bilingual, and in many cases polylingual, meaning that communication was facilitated by mastery of multiple languages and dialects of Yolŋu Matha.
 The linguistic situation is very complicated, given that each of the 30 or so clans also has a named language variety.
 Dixon (2002) distinguishes the following:

 Bowern (2011) adds the varieties in parentheses as distinct languages.